College of Engineering, Technology, and Architecture

 - CMT 328P: Internship In Construction

-Our Construction Management and Technology program can help you apply knowledge, techniques, skills, and modern tools of mathematics, science, architecture, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline.
+This program will help you apply knowledge, techniques, skills, and modern tools of mathematics, science, architecture, engineering, and technology to solve broadly-defined engineering problems appropriate to your discipline of interest.

 From designing systems to conducting standard tests, measurements, and experiments, students will masterfully learn how to improve construction and technology processes.